How To Pass A Denver Rental License Inspection

 If you are reading this, you likely understand what the Denver Rental License program is about so we will focus on what is required for the inspection portion itself.
 If you would like more information about the program in general, visit our general webpage or the city’s website here.

-The inspection is a general health and safety inspection that we estimate will take between 3o-60 minutes.
-This inspection can be completed while the unit is occupied or vacant, and our inspectors will do our best to accommodate the tenants.
+The inspection is a general health and safety inspection that we estimate will take roughly 3o minutes.
+This inspection can be completed while the unit is occupied or vacant, and our inspectors will do their best to accommodate the tenants.

 If an inspection passes, the owner or manager will be given a compliant checklist report that includes a passing checklist form and the inspector’s required credentials.
 These documents will be needed when applying for the license with the city.

-If the inspection is deemed non-compliant or fails, then the checklist will be given to the client with the failing items notated.
-The client will then have 90 days to fix the problem and the original inspection company will need to review and re-inspect those specific items to ensure the repairs have been made.
-If more than 90 days pass between the initial inspection and the completed repairs, the city requires a new full inspection be completed.
+If the inspection is deemed non-compliant or fails, the checklist will be given to the client with the failing items notated.
+The client will then need to repair the itmes and the original inspection company will need to review and/or re-inspect those specific items to ensure the repairs have been made.
+An application needs to be submitted with a passing or failing inspection within 90 days of the original inspection, otherwise, the inspection report is invalid.

 If the unit is a single-family home, the whole building shall be inspected.
 If the building is a multi-family unit that is owned or managed by the same person/company, then 10% of the units in the building will need to be inspected with a minimum of one.
 The city requires inspectors to randomly select the units so all tenants will need to be notified of possible entry.